 2. Get multiple quotes

-After surveying the price of policies, we found that pet insurance premiums vary by breed, age and insurance company.
-Some companies may charge double the competitors' rate to insure pets of the same age and breed.
+Surveying the price of policies quickly reveals the extent to which pet insurance premiums vary by breed, age and insurance company.
+Some companies charge twice or more as much as some competitors to insure pets of the same age and breed.

 3. Compare coverage benefits